smcalister91/chromeWordHighlighter/README.md

 2) Choose "Load Unpacked" in the top left corner
 3) Choose the wordHighlighter directory which includes all the files.
 This will activate the extension for all websites.

+To use the extension, select the "W" icon in the extensions list, which will bring up the popup.

 Note: There are still a few bugs, this extension is a work in progress.

 ![image](https://github.com/smcalister91/chromeWordHighlighter/assets/14841708/60b12c06-333c-4549-ad38-1b0afd4ed800)